ParallelMaths/parallel/pages/9-16-puzzle-compendium.md

 * [ ] 1
 * [ ] 2
-* [ ] 3
+* [x] 3
 * [ ] 4
 * [ ] 5
-* [x] 6
+* [ ] 6
 {.col-3}

 ---

 This requires you to imagine the rolling process in your mind.
-First, 2 will be facing down, 4 will still face us, 1 will be facing to the right, and 5 will be on top.
+First, 2 will be facing down, 1 will still face us, 4 will be facing to the right, and 5 will be on top.
 Remember, the opposite sides of a dice add up to 7, so if 2 is on the bottom, then 5 is on the top.

-On the next roll, it will be 4 on top, 1 facing right, and 2 facing us.
+On the next roll, it will be 1 on top, 4 facing right, and 2 facing us.

-On the final roll, it will be 2 facing us, 4 to the right, and 6 on top.
-The answer is 6.
+On the final roll, it will be 2 facing us, 1 to the right, and 3 on top.
+The answer is 3.

 I struggle with these, so I had to get a dice and roll it in order to check I was right.
 In an exam, I guess you could make a dice out of paper and check.
 :::